Shop Subscribe

 Teacher Life

-If you are like many teachers you probably work hard to keep your students engaged by using humor to hold their attention.
-This often leads to humorous student awards at the end of the school year.
+Like many teachers, you probably work hard to engage students with humor to hold their attention.
+A fun way to cap this off with each class is by presenting humorous classroom awards at the end of the school year.
 But sometimes, what was meant as a joke can hurt the feelings of students and parents.
-Being conscious of the implications of your funny student awards is vital to avoiding hurt feelings and building your student’s confidence and self-esteem.
-Try these techniques for adding humor is a positive way.
+Being conscious of the implications of your funny student awards is vital to avoiding hurt feelings and helping your students build confidence and self-esteem.
+Try these techniques for adding humor in a positive way.

 Emphasize the Positive